aces/Loris/modules/document_repository/README.md

 ## Interactions with LORIS

-Users can enable notifications for the document_repository in the My Preferences module.
+Users can enable notifications for the document_repository in the "My Preferences" module.
+Permissions required in order to be able to change notification settings for this module are dictated by the `notification_modules_perm_rel` table of the database.
 Once activated, users receive an email each time one of the following events occurs:
 * Addition, deletion or modification of a file (by another user)
 * Addition of a category (by another user)